rstam/specifications/source/sessions/driver-sessions.rst

         * A find command from the ``find`` helper method
         * An insert command from the ``insert_one`` helper method

-3. Test that session argument is for the right cluster
+3. Test that session argument is for the right client
     * Create ``client1`` and ``client2``
     * Get ``database`` from ``client1``
     * Get ``collection`` from ``database``